-Seventy-five years ago this week, by parents’ families on the island of Crete– including my teen-aged father and his parents woke to the sound of bombs dropping and hundreds of airplanes in the sky.
+Seventy-seven years ago this week, my parents’ families on the island of Crete– including my teen-aged father and his parents woke to the sound of bombs dropping and hundreds of airplanes in the sky.

 She worked tirelessly to help British, New Zealand and Australian troops to escape after the Germans took control of the island and my father recalled stories of her risking her own life to offer food and refuge to fleeing Allied troops in her home.

 The letter to my grandmother by the Field Marshall of the Allied Command for her resistance efforts

 For her efforts, she was given a letter by the Allied Field Marshall thanking her for her dedication to the Allied cause.